sourceduty/Power-Time_Logger/README.md

 > *"Power Time logger is a unique Arduino device project and not a marketable electronics product."*

+> *"EL-USB-1 launched in 2004, this is a USB temperature data logger manufactured by [Liscar Electronics](https://lascarelectronics.com/data-loggers/) that can store over 16,000 readings."*

 #
 ### Related Links